-Insecticides, fungicides and herbicides can do more harm than good and it is best to avoid using them if you want to keep a good health and obtain quality produce.
+Insecticides, fungicides, and herbicides can do more harm than good and it is best to avoid using them if you want to keep good health and obtain quality produce.
 Your grandparents didn’t use chemicals to protect their garden, so why should you do it?
 There are many ways you can protect your garden without poisoning the soil and the harvest.

-Here are some organic pest control methods you can use to keep pests away from your garden:
+Here are some organic pest control methods you can use to keep pests away from your garden.

 To control spider mites, strong water sprays from the garden hose will work just fine.
 Put a nozzle on the hose and spray every few days.
 This is a method that works great on your evergreens which are often used by mites in hot, dry weather.
-It will also work for roses and other type of shrubs and plants.
+It will also work for roses and other types of shrubs and plants.